-OSHA’s Policy on Lawn and Landscaping Equipment
+OSHA’s Policy on Lawn Mower and Landscaping Equipment

-OSHA views this activity like any other work activity and says employers are responsible for providing workers with proper training, safe equipment, and the necessary personal protective equipment before they can operate any lawn-mowing or trimming equipment.
+OSHA views this activity like any other work activity and says employers are responsible for providing workers with proper training, safe equipment, and the necessary personal protective equipment before they can operate any lawn mower or trimming equipment.
 Proper training ensures that each operator is competent to operate the equipment safely.
 This training must also be provided in a language and vocabulary that workers can understand.
 It should include information on the safe operation of specific mowers and equipment the workers will use.
 These topics include:

 - A review of all safety devices to ensure that ROPS (Roll Over Protective System), guards, seat belts, and shields are securely in place and properly used.